 Data analysis of a 96 well HTE plate can become highly complex very quickly.
-By developing a user-friendly spreadsheet, we can ensure that methods are standardized in our facility.
-Feel free to use the attached excel sheet to workup your HTE data.
-Also included in the zip file is a step-by-step pdf on how to utilize the spreadsheet.
+By developing a standardized, user-friendly spreadsheet, we can readily visualize multi-dimensional HTE data in R or Python and long-term ensure that data is machine-readable.

 Visualizing HTE Data

-Crow is a software package for retrieving, diagnosing, and presenting High THroughput Experimentation data from various instruments.
-Desgined by JAckson Burns at the University of Delaware in the laboratory of Donald Watson in 2019, coded in Python in 2020 and still under active development.
+Crow is a software package for retrieving, diagnosing, and presenting High Throughput Experimentation data from various instruments.
+It was designed by Jackson Burns at the University of Delaware in the laboratory of Donald Watson in 2019, coded in Python in 2020, and is still under active development.

 Pie Charts and Heat Mapping